 Why make your own homemade scouring powder?

 First off it’s perfect for cleaning the filth and grime off of porcelain, fiberglass, and stainless steel sinks.
-Secondly, one of the most popular scouring powders on market was safety rating of “F” by the Environmental Working Group (source).
+Secondly, one of the most popular scouring powders on the market has a safety rating of “F” by the Environmental Working Group (source).
 They found it contained 146 different chemicals including chloroform, formaldehyde, and benzene. … Which might explain the strong flumes and warning to wear gloves.
 Luckily we can make our own homemade scouring powder without harmful chemicals and for incredibly less cost!
-This cleaning recipe is all natural, very effective, and totally customizable too!!
+This cleaning recipe is all-natural, very effective, and totally customizable too!!

-5 Benefits to Using Herbal Homemade Scouring Powder
+5 Benefits of Using Herbal Homemade Scouring Powder

-#1 It’s Cheap: In my experience you can pick up a box of baking soda for $1 or less.
+#1 It’s Cheap: In my experience, you can pick up a box of baking soda for $1 or less.
 That is significantly less expensive than any store-bought cleaner.
-And it you buy it in a one pound bag like this one you can use it for other cleaning recipes such as my lavender carpet powder or fridge deodorizer.
+And if you buy it in a one-pound bag like this one you can use it for other cleaning recipes such as my lavender carpet powder or fridge deodorizer.
 Also known as sodium bicarbonate, baking soda is a natural disinfectant that fights against dirt, grease, and odors.

 #4 It’s Safe: A safe cleaning recipe for kids and pets.
-Chlorine and borax free equals worry free.
-And did I mention there’s no flumes!
+Chlorine and borax free equals worry-free.
+And did I mention there are no flumes!

 #5 It’s Easy: This herbal homemade scouring powder is so so easy to make!
 It’ll scrub away tough stains and reduce scratches with just a few ingredients.
 And you customize the recipe with dried herbs and essential oils you have on hand.

 Herbal Homemade Scouring Powder Ingredients: